osg-htc/networking/docs/perfsonar/tools_scripts/README-lsregistration.md

 - `perfSONAR-update-lsregistration.sh` — updates configuration either inside the
   perfSONAR testpoint container or directly on the host (local mode).
-- `perfSONAR-build-lsregistration-invoke.sh` — reads an existing
+- `perfSONAR-extract-lsregistration.sh` — reads an existing
   `lsregistrationdaemon.conf` and generates a self-contained restore script that invokes the updater with all equivalent flags.
 This is useful after an upgrade or rebuild to re-apply your previous configuration in one step.